Payment Initiation Copy section link Copied!

 In production:

-This state should be followed by an EXECUTED or REJECTED state depending on the effective result of the transfer.
+Within this state, the payment status should be EXECUTED or REJECTED depending depending on the effective result of the transfer.

 EXECUTED